- "I am Trying to Get My Hair White Blonde. Which is the Best Bleach For Me?"

 What Mix Should I Use For This Bleach?

-How Should I Apply This Bleach?
+How do I apply the Bleach?

 - Work fast.
 If you are working on very long hair, as you progress around, you will find that the last sections have had much less processing time than the first sections on which you applied.